sguichard/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all sensors.
+This endpoint retrieves all flow sensors ordered by id.

 ### HTTP Request